rodrigogarciar1/SpaceDucks/docs/README.md

 # 1. Introduction

-Welcome to the SpaceDuck linear regression application!
-This tool is designed to make data analysis accessible and intuitive for users of all experience levels.
-By leveraging linear regression, the application enables users to explore relationships between variables, build predictive models, and gain actionable insights from their data.
+Welcome to the SpaceDucks linear regression application!
+This tool makes data analysis accessible and intuitive all experience levels.
+By leveraging linear regression, the application enables users to explore relationships between variables, build predictive models, and gain insights from their data.

-This application simplifies the process of creating, visualizing, saving, and loading simple and multiple linear regression models.
+This application simplifies creating, visualizing, saving, and loading simple and multiple linear regression models.
 Users can work with data stored in various formats such as CSV, Excel, and SQLite, and perform tasks like data visualization and predictive analysis.
 The tool is ideal for novice users and professionals seeking an accessible solution for data-driven tasks.

  **Key features of the application include:**